sesu-tech/gam-scripts/README.md

 These are my personal scripts for GAMADV-XTD3, feel free to take, modify, and use.

-This goes without saying, but you need to install GAM on Linux to run this script: https://github.com/taers232c/GAMADV-XTD3
+This goes without saying, but you need to install GAM on Linux to run these scripts: https://github.com/taers232c/GAMADV-XTD3